Cilvia Demo

-Cilvia Demo (also referred to as Cilvia) is the debut studio album by American rapper Isaiah Rashad.
-It was released on January 28, 2014, by Top Dawg Entertainment.
-The album features guest appearances from Jean Deaux and Michael Da Vinci, as well as his Top Dawg label-mates SZA, Schoolboy Q and Jay Rock.
+Cilvia Demo (also referred to as Cilvia) is the second EP by American rapper Isaiah Rashad.
+It was released on January 28, 2014, by Top Dawg Entertainment (TDE).
+The mixtape features guest appearances from Jean Deaux and Michael Da Vinci, as well as his Top Dawg label-mates SZA, Schoolboy Q and Jay Rock.
 The albums production was handled by several record producers, namely Ross Vega, Mr. Carmack, Joseph L'Étranger, Black Metaphor, The Antydote, Farhot, Chris Calor, D. Sanders and a member of the Digi+Phonics Sounwave.